benber86/curve-blog/content/posts/gho-users/index.md

 </div>

 **About half of all GHO borrowers are entirely new users** while the other half had previously used AAVE either via v2 or v3.
-This ability to attract new users is quite rare among borrowable assets.
+This means that GHO is better at attracting new users than other stablecoins like LUSD, crvUSD or PYUSD.
-It is more often seen in mature assets - established stablecoins like USDC/USDT or ETH and derivatives - than in new products.
+Established stablecoins like USDT or USDC have a much higher rate of new users onboarded, but this merely reflects the fact that they were available on AAVE at a time when there were much fewer assets to choose from.
 The chart below compares the distribution of users' first actions against some of the other most commonly borrowed assets on AAVE: